sandorplosz/ieee-tci-real-time-denoiser-2022-demos/README.md

 # Introduction
-This repository contains the executable for the paper "Real-Time Reconstruction of 3D Videos from Single-Photon LiDaR Data in the Presence of Obscurants" published in IEEE TCI, [link](https://ieeexplore.ieee.org/document/10034858)
+This repository contains the executable for the paper S. Plosz, A. Maccarone, S. McLaughlin, G. S. Buller and A. Halimi, "Real-Time Reconstruction of 3D Videos from Single-Photon LiDaR Data in the Presence of Obscurants," in IEEE Transactions on Computational Imaging, doi: 10.1109/TCI.2023.3241547, [link](https://ieeexplore.ieee.org/document/10034858).

 Citation: